Clonmel Borstal

-St. Patrick's Borstal Institution, Clonmel, was established in Ireland in 1906 as a place of detention for young male offenders aged between 16 and 21, and located in Clonmel, County Tipperary.
+St. Patrick's Borstal Institution, Clonmel, was established in Ireland in 1906 as a place of detention for young male offenders aged between 16 and 21, located in Clonmel, County Tipperary.

 History of the site

 The Clonmel Institution is significant as it was the only borstal (youth detention centre) instituted in Ireland and was established on the site of the historic town jail.
 Accordingly, there is much local history connected to the site, going back to the aftermath of the Cromwellian Conquest of Ireland.

 For example, after being denounced by three men who desired a share of the £5 bounty upon the heads of priests, Augustinian Friar William Tirry was arrested at Fethard while vested for Mass on Holy Saturday, 25 March, 1654.
 He was immediately taken to Clonmel Gaol and held there pending trial.
 On 26 April, he was tried by a jury and a panel of Commonwealth judges, including Colonel Solomon Richards, for violating the Proclamation of 6 January 1653, which defined it as high treason for priests to remain in Ireland.
 In his own defense, Fr.
 Tirry replied that while he viewed the Commonwealth as the lawful government, he had no choice but to disobey its laws, as the Pope had ordered him to remain in Ireland.
 Fr.
 Tirry was according found guilty and sentenced to death by hanging, which was carried out in Clonmel on 2 May 1654.

 Friar William Tirry was beatified by Pope John Paul II along with 16 other Irish Catholic Martyrs on 27 September 1993.
 The Augustinian order celebrates his feast day on 12 May.

 The famous Sean nos song Príosún Chluain Meala was composed in the Gaol by one O'Donnell, a member of the Whiteboys originally from Iveragh, County Kerry, who was held in Clonmel Gaol awaiting execution by hanging upon the following Friday.
 According to Donal O'Sullivan, O'Donnell had two companions awaiting the rope with him and that their heads were posthumously severed from their bodies and displayed spiked upon the prison gates.
 "The Gaol of Cluain Meala," a highly popular and often sung English translation of the lyrics, was made by County Cork poet, Jeremiah Joseph Callanan (1795–1829).